Sophie Anderton

-Sophie Louise Balinska-Jundzillova (born 14 May 1977) is an English model and reality television personality.
+Sophie Louise Anderton (born 14 May 1977) is an English model and reality television personality.

 Her modelling career included a campaign for Gossard bras in 1996, and later included appearances for a range of other brands.
 Since 2000 she has also appeared in television programmes including I'm a Celebrity...Get Me Out of Here! and Celebrity Big Brother.

 Career

 Anderton was born in Bristol, England.
 In 1996 she appeared in the Gossard Glossies and Gossard Wonderbra "Girl in the grass" national advertising campaign shot by Herb Ritts, which included the strapline "Who said a woman couldn't get pleasure from something soft?"
 The campaign attracted a record number of complaints (321) to the Advertising Standards Authority, none of which were upheld.

 Anderton has modeled for Gossard (1998), the Flora London Marathon, British Berries summer fruits (2006), Maxim, Peacocks and La Senza and graced the cover of British GQ.

 In 2004, Anderton was a contestant on the fourth series of ITV's I'm a Celebrity...Get Me Out of Here!.
 She appeared in the TV series Simply the Best and a celebrity edition of the UK version of Fear Factor.
 In 2005, she appeared on the programme Cold Turkey, which documented her attempts to quit smoking cigarettes; she later became a representative for a smoking cessation program called QS7D (Quit Smoking in 7 Days).

 In 2006, Anderton was a contestant on ITV's Love Island.
 In the same year, she appeared on Sky1's Cirque de Celebrité but withdrew after sustaining ligament damage.

 In August 2013, Anderton became a housemate on the twelfth series of Celebrity Big Brother.
 She was eliminated from competition in an episode that aired on 3 September 2013.